contao/docs-archive/playground/custom-module/part2.md

 //...
 ```

 The sorting mode is set to 4 – displays the child records of a parent record.
 However, as I have mentioned before, Contao is not able to list them.
-Thus, we need to create a new function and assign it to child\_record\_callback.
+Thus, we need to create a new function and assign it to `child\_record\_callback`.
 First parameter in array is name of the class, while the second is name of the function.
 Usually functions are placed at the end of the file, so I will leave it for later.

 From version 2.9.0, Contao provides records sorting in mode 4, so we also need to define a flag and the fields.
 Flag set to 1 means that the records will be sorted by initial letter ascending (from A to Z).